rcn-ee/repos/ti-pru-software/common/ReadMe.txt

-Programmable Real-time Unit (PRU) Software Support Package release 5.0
+Programmable Real-time Unit (PRU) Software Support Package v6.0.0

 DESCRIPTION

-   The PRU Software Support Package is an add-on package that provides a framework and examples for developing software for the Programmable Real-time Unit sub-system and Industrial Communication Sub-System (PRU-ICSS) in the supported TI processors.
+   The PRU Software Support Package (PSSP) is an add-on package that provides a framework and examples for developing software for the Programmable Real-time Unit sub-system and Industrial Communication Sub-System (PRU-ICSS) in the supported TI processors.
 The PRU-ICSS achieves deterministic, real-time processing, direct